1719pankaj/code2context/CONTRIBUTING.md

    - A clear description of your proposed feature
    - The problem it solves
    - Any implementation ideas you have
+   - Whether it affects the GUI, CLI, or both

 ### Pull Requests